 which would cause the for loop to exit once a is greater than 7 regardless of the number of iterations that have occurred.

 C doesn’t require the loop control variable to be an integer type.
 If, for example, it is a floating point type, the test for completion should not use equality or inequality, as floating point rounding may lead to mathematically inexact results, and hence an unterminated loop.
-The following may loop ten times or indefinitely:
+The following code either loops ten times or indefinitely:

 float j;